JanPalasek/pretty-jupyter/docs/source/quickstart.rst

     # load pretty jupyter's magics
     %load_ext pretty_jupyter

-We can edit the values in the YAML header and provide e.g. our custom title for the page.
+We can edit the values of the YAML header and for example provide a custom title for the page.

-Next we can fill in the next Jupyter's code cells as following.
+Now we can create new cells in our notebook.
+For example the following two cells import pandas package and print its version together with its accompanying text.
+This is achieved by :doc:`jinja_markdown` functionality.

 .. code-block:: python